sanity-io/code-input/README.md

 ## Options

 - `language` - Default language for this code field.
-If none is provided, code-input will use the most recently selected language (stored in localstorage)
 - `languageAlternatives` - Array of languages that should be available (se its format in the example below)
 - `withFilename` - Boolean option to display input field for filename